wcreativo/LoanAppBack/README.md

 priority: 2
 -->

-# LoanAPP - Serverless Python Flask API on AWS
+# LoanApp - Serverless Python Flask API on AWS

 This document demostrates how to develop and deploy LoanApp project, running on AWS Lambda using Serverless Framework.